 Every 5 years, the HRA is required to submit a plan for the coming 5 years to HUD.
 Years 2-5 only include an annually updated plan.

 The current plan ends in 2024.
-We will need a draft of the next plan by August, and it must be finalized by October for submission to HUD.
+The next plan needs to be finalized by October to submit to HUD.
+The purpose of this meeting is to discuss underlying needs and the appropriate role for the HRA over the next 5 years.